kristerkari/HTML-newsletter-builder/readme.md

 ### Making changes to the templates and stylesheets

-Templates for newsletters are written with Jade markup.
+Template(s) for newsletter(s) are written with Jade markup.
 Inline stylesheet for the newsletter is created from a Stylus stylesheet.

 Newsletter template settings are still work in progress, and are most likely going easier to configure in the future.